What is a drug-food interaction?

 Do all fruit juices interact with medicines?

 Grapefruits, pomelo oranges and seville oranges are the only fruits known to cause interactions with medicines.
 All other fruit juices, even other citrus juices, are safe to drink when taking medicine.
-There is no proof that these other juices interact with medicines.

 What if I take a medicine that interacts with grapefruit?